Accreditation and Standards

 Notes: Former Policy Number: 1.1(a), 2013 – 1.1 Part A, 1.1 Part B. In February 2021, references to the Higher Learning Commission as “the Commission” were replaced with the term “HLC.”

-As part of its Federal Compliance process, HLC provides faculty, staff, students, and other stakeholders the opportunity to submit comments regarding institutions that are undergoing a comprehensive evaluation for Reaffirmation of Accreditation.
-Submit comments using the form available on the HLC website or mail to: Third-Party Comment on Lake Region State College, Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1411.
+As part of Federal Compliance, HLC allows faculty, staff, students, and other stakeholders to submit comments regarding institutions undergoing a Comprehensive Evaluation for Reaffirmation of Accreditation.
+Comments may be submitted via the HLC Submit Comments form or by mail to the Higher Learning Commission.

-• Accredited by the National Institution for Automotive Service Excellence (ASE).
+- Automotive Technology: Accredited by the National Institute for Automotive Services Excellence (ASE); see ASE Award Letter

-• Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) through 2028.
+- Fitness Trainer Technician: Accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP) through 2028; see Award Letter

-• Curriculum approved by N.D.
+- Peace Officer Training: Curriculum approved by the N.D.
 Peace Officer Standards and Training (NDPOST) Board.

 HLC Institutional Update